 8. Making up words – when ordinary words won’t do

-The Irish have always been wordsmiths, so perhaps it’s no surprise that they regularly create their own words and add them to their vocabulary.
+The Irish have always been wordsmiths, so perhaps it’s no surprise that they regularly create their own words or Irish sayings, and add them to their vocabulary.
 Some popular favourites would be terms such as “yokes” and “thingamajig”.

 While everyone in Ireland has come to understand what these terms mean, they may sound like gibberish to outsiders.